-This is the most common type of non-Hodgkin lymphoma in the United States, accounting for about 1 out of every 3 cases.
-The cells are fairly large when seen using a microscope.
+This is the most common type of non-Hodgkin lymphoma in the United States, (about 1 out of every 3 cases).
+The cells look fairly large when seen with a microscope.

-About 1 in 3 of these lymphomas is confined to one part of the body (localized) when it is found.
+About 1 in 3 of these lymphomas is only in one part of the body (localized) when it is found.
 Lymphomas are easier to treat when they are localized than when they have spread to other parts of the body.

 Genetic tests have shown that there are different subtypes of DLBCL, even though they look the same under the microscope.
-These subtypes seem to have different outlooks (prognoses) and responses to treatment.
+These subtypes seem to have different outcomes (prognoses) and responses to treatment.

-DLBCL is a fast growing lymphoma, but it often responds well to treatment.
-Overall, about 3 out of 4 people will have no signs of disease after the initial treatment, and about half of all people with this lymphoma are cured with therapy.
+DLBCL is a fast-growing lymphoma, but it often responds well to treatment.
+Overall, about 3 out of 4 people will have no signs of disease after the initial treatment, and many are cured with therapy.

 Primary mediastinal B-cell lymphoma: This is a subtype of DLBCL in which the lymphoma cells are large but there is a lot of fibrosis (scar-like tissue) in the background.
 It accounts for about 2% of all lymphomas.
 About 2 out of 3 people with this lymphoma are women.
 Most are young – in their 30s.